MRT Line 3 (Metro Manila): Overcrowding and maintenance problems

-The DOTC tried to bid out a three-year maintenance contract in 2014 and 2015, but both biddings failed because no bidders submitted a bid.
-Through a negotiated procurement, the Busan joint venture, a joint venture of Busan Transportation Corporation, Edison Development & Construction, Tramat Mercantile Inc., TMICorp Inc., and Castan Corporation, was awarded a three-year maintenance contract by the DOTC.
+The DOTC tried to bid out a three-year maintenance contract in October 2014 and January 2015, but both biddings failed.
+Through a negotiated procurement, the Busan joint venture, consisting of Busan Transportation Corporation, Edison Development & Construction, Tramat Mercantile Inc., TMICorp Inc., and Castan Corporation was awarded the three-year contract by the DOTC.
 The contract started in January 2016 and was slated to end by January 2019.
 In 2017, DOTC's succeeding agency, the Department of Transportation (DOTr) attributed the operation's disruptions of the rail system to the Busan joint venture, later known as Busan Universal Rail, Inc. (BURI), with DOTr Transport Undersecretary for Rails Cesar Chavez noting 98 service interruptions and 833 passenger unloadings (or average of twice daily) as well as train derailments in April–June 2017.
 BURI insisted that the disruptions the railway line was experiencing is due to "inherent design and quality concerns" and not to poor maintenance or normal tear or wear.
 It said that glitches started occurring since 2000, a claim that MRTC dismissed when Sumitomo was maintaining the system.
-The maintenance contract was terminated by the DOTr on November 6, 2017.
+The maintenance contract was terminated on November 6, 2017.

 Capacity expansion

 Due to the high ridership of the line, a proposal under study by the DOTC and NEDA proposed to double the current capacity by acquiring additional light rail vehicles to accommodate over 520,000 passengers a day.

-In January 2014, the DOTC entered into a contract with CNR Dalian for the procurement of 48 light rail vehicles.
-The trains, commonly referred to as the Dalian trains, were delivered in batches from 2015 to 2017.
-The introduction of the new trains will allow the line to now handle over 800,000 passengers.